-As a Salesforce administrator, you know how much effort it takes to achieve data quality, let alone maintain it.
-But in today’s increasingly tech-savvy world, keeping data clean is becoming even more complicated.
+Saleforce admins know how much effort it takes to achieve data quality, let alone maintain it.
+But in today’s increasingly tech-savvy world, data flows into your CRM from a variety of sources, making keeping data clean even more complicated.
+So, how clean is your data?

-According to research from Teradata, over 50 percent of organizations are using seven or more channels to reach their customers.
-Those customers are also using multiple channels – web sites, mobile apps, social media, and more – to reach organizations.
-And depending on the industry, organizations may also be actively collecting customer data from payment systems, customer surveys, coupon redemptions, sweepstakes, and more.
+Organizations use multiple marketing channels – sometimes seven or more – to reach their customers.
+In turn, those customers use multiple channels, such as web, mobile apps, and social media, to reach organizations.
+Depending on the industry, the numbers can be higher, as customer data flows in from payment systems, customer surveys, coupon redemption, sweepstakes, and more.

-The more channels your customers use to interact with you and the more channels your business uses to collect information from them, the more you run the risk of duplicates entering your customer relationship management (CRM) database and other data errors that could have been avoided.
+The more channels customers use to interact with you, and the more channels you use to collect their information, the more your CRM data quality is at risk.
+But duplicates and other data errors can be avoided.

-The experts at Validity, makers of DemandTools, are no strangers to the challenges of ensuring data integrity and the burden it places on those who cleanse data and manage and maintain CRM systems.
+The experts at Validity, makers of DemandTools, are no strangers to the challenges of ensuring CRM data integrity.
+We know the burden it places on those who cleanse data and manage and maintain CRM systems.
 We are here to help!
 That’s why we offer an informative white paper: “Overcoming the Challenge of Bad Data – How Clean Is Your Salesforce Data?”

 CRM systems are great tools for managing customer relationships, but they don’t automatically yield high-quality customer data.
 Instead, they rely on what users input, opening the door for dirty data that can ultimately cost the organization money.